 - Financing: Goodman offers several financing options for consumers with good credit to make their home comfort system more affordable.
 Financing options include low monthly payments, low-interest rates and no down payment.

 - Online energy calculator: Using your address to calculate average weather, fuel types and seasonal energy usage, Goodman’s online energy calculator helps you find your ideal air conditioning system.

 - Ductless and central: Goodman offers both central and ductless air conditioning, making them a great option for homeowners with medium to large sized homes with or without ductwork in place.

 - State rebates and incentives database: Use the interactive map on Goodman’s website to find out what rebates and incentives are current in your state.

-- Best for owners of medium to large sized homes who want either a central or ductless split air conditioning system.
+- Best for: owners of medium to large sized homes who want either a central or ductless split air conditioning system.

-Goodman Manufacturing Company Profile
+Goodman Manufacturing Company Information